svanderbleek/the-working-programmers-guide-to-working-programs/README.md

 Peice by peice we will actack the formal verification problem.

+* hardware level
+* microprocessor level
 * machine level
-* microprocessor level
 * the assembly level
 * the os level
+* abstract machine
 * the ide level

 This is a strategy for verifying deepspec guided by impelementation decisions. language exploration can result from this and we want self hosted tooling to support that.

-Proof covering code and the demonstration of verification is covered.
+Proof carrying code and the demonstration of verification is covered.
+Being able to exhibit proof carrying code that is checked indepdently is a strong sign of soundness.

 ## Hardware for constructive logic

+Instead of a Nand presentation in classical logic we should be able to use constructive logic with intuitionistic support, here we can talk about proof program correspance and type checking logic.

 * The core of each ATP-system is the inference machine which amounts to sort of a “microprocessor” for theorem proving Semantics–Based Translation Methods for Modal Logics
+  *  normal form transformation (NFT) which serves to translate arbitrary first order formulae into clause-form which is the preferred language of most inference machines
+  *  “logic morphisms” They basically aim at encoding semantical meta-knowledge for non-classical logics within the language of classical logic.
+  * Popular examples are the various resolution-based strategies [Rob65] as well as the connection-based methods like the extension-procedure

 ## Abstract Machine

+* The linear logic abstract machine https://reader.elsevier.com/reader/sd/pii/S1571066106001617?token=BDE50171214736DE16958B98A86E2B09769FD690ABD3B1695B11165B2AA2F6D3E302B47AB864E4F5A61852EB5C390B65

 ## Machine Language